JasonEtco/test-selector/README.md

 A helper CLI tool to make it easier to run just the tests you want by asking you which tests you want to run.

 `test-selector` will look through your `package.json` file's scripts object and pick out the ones following the `test:testName` scheme.
 It will then ask you which one of those tests you want to run!
-Or, if you already know, you can include the test name in the command.
+Or, if you already know the test you want to run, you can include its name in the command.

 ## Installation